 The main tasks must include:

-- Develop a training program for the identification of shark species - Strengthen the biological monitoring of landings - Promote research in fisheries biology and reproductive biology - Standardize databases and information systems - Determine population parameters - Conduct life history and ecology studies - Conduct demographic analyses - Contribute to population assessments - Estimate fisheries management parameters - Evaluate technology and selectivity of capture systems 5.2.1.2 Onboard Observers Subprogram General Objective: To generate biological and fisheries information, regardless of whether the fishery is directed or incidental, with the necessary elements for the safety of observers and quality standards in management.
-The information obtained from an onboard observers program is of great importance for the fishing sectors, for scientific research, and for resource management.
-The observer program should include humans for observing and electronic monitoring, operating in the small-scale fleet, medium-scale fleet, and advanced fleet.
+Develop a training program for the identification of shark species Strengthen the biological monitoring of landings Promote research in fisheries biology and reproductive biology Standardize databases and information systems Determine population parameters Conduct life history and ecology studies Conduct demographic analyses Contribute to population assessments Estimate fisheries management parameters Evaluate the technology and selectivity of catch systems 5.2.1.2 Onboard Observer Subprogram General Objective: To generate biological and fisheries information, regardless of whether the fishery is targeted or incidental, with the necessary elements for observer safety and quality standards in management.
+The information obtained from an onboard observer program is of great importance for fishing sectors, scientific research, and resource management.
+The observer program must include both human observers and electronic monitoring, operating on the small-scale fleet, medium-scale fleet, and advanced fleet.

-The design of the program must define the financing mechanism, the observer profile, their safety and contracting arrangement, complementary options such as electronic monitoring, and the implementation structure, among other aspects.
-Additionally, it will consider the information that allows for fulfilling national and international commitments.
+The program design must define the financing mechanism, the observer profile, their safety and contracting arrangement, complementary options such as electronic monitoring, and the structure for implementation, among other aspects.
+Additionally, it will consider information that allows fulfilling national and international commitments.

-The tasks that will support the observers subprogram should be:
+The tasks that will support the observer subprogram must be:

-- Design the observer program - Adapt the onboard observers manual - Develop a program for the selection and training of observers - Develop or adjust a database - Manage the observer program - Report results periodically The information generated by the observer program should be oriented towards:
+Design the observer program Adapt the onboard observer manual Develop an observer selection and training program Develop or adjust a database Manage the observer program Report results periodically The information generated by the observer program must be oriented toward:

-- Recording fishing effort and catch by species - Determining relative abundance indices by species - Spatiotemporal distribution of catch and effort - Bycatch - Information on the biology of the species - Documenting fishing operations 5.2.1.3 Catch and Fishing Effort Monitoring Subprogram General Objective: To consolidate the monitoring system for shark landings by species, in all fisheries, and where applicable, cross-checking the sets with the satellite monitoring system or other tracking systems.
+Recording fishing effort and catch by species Determining relative abundance indicators by species Spatiotemporal distribution of catch and effort Incidental catch Information on the biology of the species Documenting fishing operations 5.2.1.3 Catch and Fishing Effort Monitoring Subprogram General Objective: To consolidate the monitoring system for shark landings by species, in all fisheries, and where applicable, cross-referencing fishing sets with the satellite monitoring system or other location systems.

 The shark catch landed on each trip must be monitored and quantified at the species level, documenting the fishing effort associated with the catch.
-To this end, it is necessary to strengthen the monitoring system at the level of biological sampling permanently in all locations.
+To do this, it is necessary to strengthen the monitoring system at the level of permanent biological sampling in all localities.

-The catch per trip, together with information from the satellite monitoring system (VMS) or other tracking systems (e.g., AIS) of the vessels, will serve to identify the fishing zones per trip.
-This information is extremely useful for population assessments and for identifying management and handling actions for the fishery.
-A database must be built that links the landings and the fishing zone derived from VMS and other tracking systems.
+The catch per trip, together with information from the vessel monitoring system (VMS) or other tracking systems (e.g., AIS) of the vessels, will serve to identify the fishing zones per trip.
+This information is extremely useful for population assessment and for identifying management and handling actions for the fishery.
+A database must be built that links landings and the fishing zone derived from VMS and other tracking systems.

 To carry out the catch and effort monitoring subprogram, the following tasks will be performed:

-- Conduct refresher courses for inspectors on the application of the FID - Standardize sampling formats (FID and new tracking technologies) - Develop and standardize databases 5.2.2 Traceability Program General Objective: To design and strengthen an online traceability system from capture to commercialization.
-A national computer system will be implemented that simplifies procedures, allowing the linkage and standardization of data, of great utility for determining the origin and the chain of custody of information between different departments and institutions.
-Primarily, it will seek to digitize the Landing Inspection Form (FID) and integrate the institutional procedures of INCOPESCA and SENASA.
+Conduct refresher courses for inspectors on the application of FIDs Standardize sampling formats (FID and new tracking technologies) Develop and standardize databases 5.2.2 Traceability Program General Objective: To design and strengthen an online traceability system from catch to commercialization.
+A national computer system will be implemented to simplify procedures, allowing the linking and standardization of data, highly useful for determining the origin and chain of custody of information among different departments and institutions.
+Primarily, the aim will be to digitize the Landing Inspection Form (Formulario de Inspección de Desembarque, FID) and integrate the institutional procedures of INCOPESCA and SENASA.

-The system will have different accesses depending on the users.
+The system will have different access levels depending on the users.
 The traceability systems used by companies will be taken into account.
-Given that international traceability is developed, an effort will be necessary to improve national traceability and use existing instruments such as the FID.
+Given that international traceability is developed, an effort will be necessary to improve national traceability and use existing instruments such as FIDs.
 The system must be adapted to the conditions of the country, the fishery, and the product.

 The tasks of the traceability program are:

-With technical assistance from the competent institutions and all stakeholders, the communication strategy will be developed in a coordinated manner to publicize the guidelines, specific programs, and tasks established to achieve the general objective of the PANT-CR.
-The profile of different audiences will be considered, for example, consumers, schools, and fishers, as well as topics such as food security, nutritional value, and conservation.
+With technical help from the competent institutions and all stakeholders, the communication strategy will be developed in coordination to publicize the guidelines, specific programs, and tasks established to achieve the general objective of the PANT-CR.
+The profile of different audiences, for example, consumers, schools, and fishers, will be considered, as well as topics such as food security, nutritional value, and conservation.

-This program has a fundamental component in the training of vessel captains and their coordination with the technical staff supervising catches.
-In the case of artisanal fishing in fishing communities, the capacities of men and women fishers will be strengthened so that their work and knowledge oriented towards responsible fishing and the management of their fishing territories with particular care for these species is promoted.
+This program has a fundamental component in the training of vessel captains and their coordination with the technical personnel supervising catches.
+In the case of artisanal fishing in fishing communities, the capacities of fishers will be strengthened in a way that promotes their work and knowledge oriented toward responsible fishing and the management of their fishing territories, with particular care for these species.

 The tasks to be performed are:

-- Design a communications strategy and the main messages - Carry out education and communication campaigns - Develop an educational program on sustainable use - Produce guides and posters on the species - Train on the use of identification guides - Conduct workshops on the use of Fishing Logbooks; awareness-raising to reduce the impact of neonate capture; handling and release of sharks. - Conduct courses on research, management, and fisheries regulation 5.2.4 Socioeconomic Program General Objective: To seek the integration of the communities, guilds, associations, and chambers where shark fishing activity takes place, inducing their involvement and a shared vision of sensitivity toward the resource, thereby strengthening shared governance models for the fishery, such as Marine Areas of Responsible Fishing (Áreas Marinas de Pesca Responsable, AMPR) and management committees.
+Design a communications strategy and the main messages Conduct education and communication campaigns Develop an educational program on sustainable use Elaborate guides and posters on the species Train on the use of identification guides Conduct workshops on the use of Fishing Logbooks; awareness-raising to reduce the impact of catching neonates; handling and release of sharks Conduct courses on research, management, and fisheries regulation 5.2.4 Socioeconomic Program General objective: To seek the integration of the communities, guilds, associations, and chambers where the shark fishing activity takes place, inducing their involvement and a shared vision of sensitivity towards the resource, in order to strengthen models of shared governance of the fishery, such as the Áreas Marinas de Pesca Responsable and management committees.

-Through this program, it will be possible to understand the socioeconomic characteristics and dimension of the fishery as a source of employment, income, and food for coastal communities and populations.
-It will study the productive chain and the participation of the entire community structure from a gender-equity perspective.
-Marketing options and alternative consumption strategies will be analyzed to increase the added value of shark products and by-products.
-Encourage the participation of sectors in the management of the shark fishery by collaborating in national committees or in the AMPR.
+With this program, it will be possible to understand the socioeconomic characteristics and scale of the fishery as a source of employment, income, and food for coastal communities and populations.
+It will study the production chain and the participation of the entire community structure from a gender equity perspective.
+Marketing options and consumption alternatives will be analyzed to increase the added value of the shark product and by-products.
+To promote the participation of sectors in the management of the shark fishery by collaborating in national committees or in the AMPR.

 The tasks of the socioeconomic program are: